Lunicen/Knapsack-0-1-MPI/README.md

    *Disclaimer: Make sure these directories were already created.
 Otherwise compile the project in both Debug and Release modes.*

 3. The problem should be fixed now 👷‍♂️

+### It just doesn't work...
+If you think that something is messed up on the Intel side, rather with the configuration then simply open one of the Intel® OneAPI Toolkit panel (one of the downloaded toolkits) and reinstall or repair the tools.

+After that do the steps detailed in the **Installation** section.